neozenith/python-onboarding-guide/README.md

 strict = true
 ```

-For the full specific of `struct` then [MyPy Strict Options](https://mypy.readthedocs.io/en/stable/existing_code.html#introduce-stricter-options).
+For the full specific of `strict` then [MyPy Strict Options](https://mypy.readthedocs.io/en/stable/existing_code.html#introduce-stricter-options).

 This pretty much disallows the use of `Any` amongst some other corner cases, but disallowing `Any` is a big one on the way to becoming a fully typed codebase.